Supreme Court grants appeal of florist who refused to serve gay wedding

 The same legal group also represented Phillips in his case before the Supreme Court.

-Washington's attorney general, Robert Ferguson, said Stutzman was seeking a rule "that would allow every tattoo parlor, print shop, hair salon, photography studio, bakery, law firm, or other business whose work involves a degree of 'expression' to discriminate against customers."
+Ferguson had said Stutzman was seeking a rule "that would allow every tattoo parlor, print shop, hair salon, photography studio, bakery, law firm or other business whose work involves a degree of 'expression' to discriminate against customers."